Sugar Land Personal Injury Lawyer

 - Bicycle Accidents — Much like motorcyclists, a person riding a bicycle does not enjoy much protection when they are involved in an accident.
 While helmets can certainly reduce the chances of a serious head injury, much of the rest of a person’s body can be exposed to various kinds of harm.
 You could be owed economic damages for medical expenses and lost wages as well as noneconomic damages for pain and suffering or emotional distress.

 - Slip and Falls — Falls are a common cause of injuries, and people frequently fall because of various kinds of unsafe property conditions.
-Stray wires, wet floors, or other hazards could all cause slip and fall accidents.
+Stray wires, wet floors, or other hazards could all cause slip-and-fall accidents.
 After you have been involved in a slip and fall accident, make sure that you quickly take pictures of whatever caused your fall before the property owner addresses the hazard, and the evidence disappears.
 You should also seek medical attention, even if you do not think that you were hurt.
-A lawyer can assist you in having the property owner pay for all expenses relating to your injuries.
+A slip & fall lawyer can assist you in having the property owner pay for all expenses relating to your injuries.

 - Wrongful Death — When a person is killed in an accident, the surviving spouse, children, or parents can file a wrongful death lawsuit.
 If none of these parties initiates an action within three months after the person’s death, a personal representative or an executor of the deceased’s estate can file a wrongful death claim.
 Families can be awarded many kinds of damages in wrongful death cases, including lost earning capacity of the deceased, loss of household services, loss of inheritance, loss of companionship, and other emotional anguish awards.

-If you were severely injured in an accident in Sugar Land, don’t wait until it is too late to take legal action.
+If you were severely injured in an accident, don’t wait until it is too late to take legal action.
 In Texas, you have two years from the date of the accident that led to your injuries to file a personal injury lawsuit.
 This is known as the statute of limitations, and if you wait too long to commence legal action, the court may be barred from hearing your case.

 About Sugar Land, Texas